darnellhernandez/COMP3040A2/README.md

 Example of COMMIT SECTION
 ![COMMIT](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/COMMIT.png)

-> Once, the you have your resume on Git, they can host they resume on Git Pages.
-Git Pages is essential a public repository.
-Below are instructions on how to change your Jekyll template and host your resume on Git Pages.
+> Once your resume is on GitHub, you can host it on GitHub Pages.
+Below are instructions on how to change your Jekyll template and host your resume on GitHub Pages.

-#### HOW TO CHANGE TEMPLATE FOR MARKDOWN FILE AND HOST IN GIT PAGES
+#### CHANGING SETTING OF JEKYL THEME

 1. Go the the **SETTINGS** section of your repository.